Galvanize-IT/thunderdome/README.md

 ### Installation

-The playground can then be installed with:
+Thunderdome can be installed with:

     npm install